brujoand/blog.brujordet.no/content/post/crafting/Unbreaking_a_bike_with_code.md

 <img src="/chain_guard_circle.png" alt="I made a circle" width="100%"/>

 Next I created yet another circle and attached it to the first to make an L shaped rim.
-Basically this thing is what creates the guard which keeps the chain in place.
+Basically this L thing is what keeps the chain in place.

 ```javascript